 Burlap natural jute is a really strong and sustainable material for placemats.
-Jute is a really high-density material that is made from yarn and woven into intricate, sophisticated looking designs.
-It goes really well with a rustic and vintage looking dinner table.
+Jute is a really high-density material that is made from yarn and woven into intricate, sophisticated-looking designs.
+It goes really well with a rustic and vintage-looking dinner table.

 They can even be used to decorate the table for special events such as Christmas, weddings, birthdays, or any other events.
 Jute is an environmentally-friendly and biodegradable material, which means you will be able to recycle it once you are done with it.
-You can get more fancy ones if you like, which comes with white lace borders as well.
+You can get more fancy ones if you like, which come with white lace borders as well.

 Denim is always a fun and unique style to choose from.
-It is soft and extremely durable, which mean you automatically know that you aren’t investing in an unreliable material.
+It is soft and extremely durable, which means you automatically know that you aren’t investing in an unreliable material.
 They are machine washable, which ensures that you won’t have to dispose of them if you accidentally spill on them or stain them.